 Premium Credit Limited ("we", “us”) are committed to protecting and respecting your privacy.

 This notice is made available to you on our homepage and on every other page of www.premiumcredit.com (our site).
-By continuing with your visit to our site you are accepting and expressly consenting to the practices described in this notice.
 This notice (together with our terms of website use and any other documents referred to in it) sets out the basis on which any personal data we collect from you or that you provide to us, via our site, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-For the purpose of applicable data protection law including the Data Protection Act 2018 and the General Data Protection Regulation (Regulation (EU) 2016/679) (together, the DP Law), the data controller is Premium Credit Limited of Ermyn House, Ermyn Way, Leatherhead, Surrey KT22 8UX.
+For the purpose of applicable data protection law including the data controller is Premium Credit Limited of Ermyn House, Ermyn Way, Leatherhead, Surrey KT22 8UX.

-Any personal data we collect from you or that you provide to us via other sites or as a result of you subscribing to any of our services made available to you otherwise than through our site will be processed in accordance with separate privacy notices and terms made available to you at that time.
+Any personal data we collect from you or that you provide to us via other sites or as a result of you subscribing to any of our services made available to you otherwise than through our site will be processed in accordance with our privacy notices and terms made available to you at that time.

 For instance, if you download our mobile software application (our app) a privacy notice will apply to the collection and processing of your personal data in connection with our app.
 Similarly, this privacy notice does not apply to the personal data we collect from you when you apply to obtain our credit-related products or services or when we sign up to written terms with you in connection with the same (please refer to the separate privacy notice(s) issued to you in the Schedule D of the Credit Agreement on those occasions).The meaning of personal information/special categories of personal data